Relentless on Security

 Logical Security – including logical isolation of data between customers.

 Encryption - including the encryption of customer data-in-transit and transmitted across the network, using SSL/TLS encryption, Secure-FTP and similar technologies.

-Identity and Vendor Management - including restricted access to your data, controlled by a role-based access control process.
+Identity and Vendor Management - including restricted access to your data, controlled by a rigorous access control process.

 Network Security - including segregation of the internal data center network from the external network.